lechab/newstatpress/readme.txt

 In the Dashboard menu you will find the NewStatPress page where you could look up the statistics (overview or detailed).
 NewStatPress also includes a widget one can possibly add to a sidebar (or easy PHP code if you can't use widgets!).

-Note: you must disable the original StatPress plugin (or other plugins still based onto Statpress) when activating this, as it use the same table of StatPress for storing data in DB (copy the data to another table will be very space consuming for your site, so it was better to use the same table)

-With the new ajax/javascript usage for variables in widget, the plugin is faster for a user being visit your site even with 1GB or more of database to use!
+With the new ajax/javascript usage for variables in widget, the plugin is faster for a user being visit your site even with 1GB or more of database to use! (requires the External API be enabled in NewStatPress>Options>API)

 IMPORTANT: all previous versions from 1.0.4 are subject to XSS and SQL injection from an old Statpress routine.
-You have to use at least version 1.0.6.
+You have to use at least version 1.0.6 to avoid security issue.
-Unfortunately actually 75% of people still use versions before 1.0.0!!!!
 PLEASE UPDATE always to the latest version available.

 = Support =